klameer/intellisolve.co.uk_3/README.md

 Pattern matching.
 Read a large body of text very quickly and extract out the information you need with powerful language processing tools.

-Read and write files or summarise data that is all over the place in different file formats in different directories
+Read and write files or summarise data that is all over the place in different file formats in different directories.

+Web scraping is where you can visit many web pages and get specific informati

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzEwMjg5ODIsMTYwNjU1NTQwXX0=
+eyJoaXN0b3J5IjpbMTgxODkwMjQ4MywtMTUzMTAyODk4MiwxNj
+A2NTU1NDBdfQ==
 -->